kailey16/algorithms/Javascript.md

 2. two paradigms
   1) OOP (Object-Oriented Programming)
     - Prototypal Inheritance (objects without classes, and prototype delegation, aka OLOO — Objects Linking to Other Objects)
-    - instances inherit directly from other objects.
-Instances are typically instantiated via factory functions or `Object.create()`.
+    - `instances inherit directly from other objects`.
+Instances are typically instantiated via factory functions or Object.create().
 Instances may be composed from many different objects, allowing for easy selective inheritance.
     - In JavaScript, prototypal inheritance is simpler & more flexible than class inheritance
   2) Functional Programming (enabled by lambdas with closure)
     - Functional programming produces programs by composing mathematical functions and avoids shared state & mutable data